SMetto20/Gamezone/README.md

 4.[About-author](#About-athor)
 ### Description
-This app allows users to view the latest free to play cross platform games pc games console games etc. the purpose for creating this app is because often than not gamers want to enjoy some nice games that arent expensive. at times this information is scarce and requires alot of research I have made this process simpler by creating an app that caters to these needs.
+This app allows users to view the latest free to play cross platform games pc games console games etc.
+The purpose for creating this app, is because often than not gamers want to enjoy some nice games that arent expensive.
+At times this information is scarce and requires alot of research, I have made this process simpler by creating an app that caters to these needs.
 ### Technology